-The behavioral model $(\varepsilon(p), c(a, p), c(b; p)){p \in (\underline{p}, 1)}$ is said to be more kind in p than in p' if either it is more positively reciprocal in p than in p', i.e., c(a; p) > c(a; p'), or it is less negatively reciprocal in p than in p', i.e., c(b; p') > c(b; p).
+The behavioral model $(\mathcal{E}(p), c(a, p), c(b; p)){p \in (\underline{p}, 1)}$ is said to be more kind in p than in p' if either it is more positively reciprocal in p than in p', that is, c(a; p) > c(a; p'), or it is less negatively reciprocal in p than in p', that is, c(b; p') > c(b; p).
 From Theorem 2, the behavioral model has the following trade-off between kindness and accuracy:

-(vii) The less kind a player is, the more accurate the monitoring technology is.
+(vii) the less kind a player is, the more accurate the monitoring technology is.
 Given a sufficient level of monitoring accuracy, players tend to be more negatively reciprocal as monitoring is more accurate.
-This tendency makes the retaliation intensity severer, and therefore works against the better success in cooperation caused by the improvement of monitoring technology.
-Given an insufficient level of monitoring accuracy, they tend to be more positively reciprocal as monitoring is less accurate.
-This tendency makes the retaliation intensity milder, and therefore mitigates the worse success in cooperation caused by the deterioration of monitoring technology.28
+This tendency makes the retaliation intensity more severe, and therefore, works against the better success in cooperation caused by the improvement of monitoring technology.
+Given an insufficient level of monitoring accuracy, players tend to be more positively reciprocal as monitoring is less accurate.
+This tendency makes the retaliation intensity milder, and thereby mitigates the worse success in cooperation caused by the deterioration of the monitoring technology.29

-From Theorem 2, the behavioral model also has the following trade-off between naïveté and reciprocity:
+From Theorem 2, the behavioral model has the following trade-off between naïveté and reciprocity:

-(viii) The more naively a player makes action choices, the less reciprocal he is.
-Given that a player is negatively reciprocal, he tends to be more conscious, i.e., less likely to mistakenly select the defective action despite observing the good signal, as he is more negatively reciprocal.
-Given that a player is positively reciprocal, he tends to be more conscious, i.e., less likely to mistakenly select the cooperative action despite observing the bad signal, as he is more positively reciprocal.
+(viii) the more naively a player makes action choices, the less reciprocal he is.

+When a player is negatively reciprocal, he tends to be more conscious, that is, less likely to select the defective action mistakenly, despite observing the good signal, as he is more negatively reciprocal.
+When a player is positively reciprocal, he tends to be more conscious, that is, less likely to mistakenly select the cooperative action despite observing the bad signal, as he is more positively reciprocal.